 When power and control are highly valued modes of being, the notion of surrender can seem a weak position.
 But maybe our definition of power and our need for control are out of sync with a fluid, more fulfilling life.

 Control is an aspect of domination, which Vasundhra also calls a sign of wounded masculine energy.
 It’s a method to keep unwieldy and undesirable factions at bay, disenfranchised and powerless.
-Whether those undesirable parts be on the inside or outside of us.
+Whether those undesirable parts are on the inside or outside of us.

 This power-over approach stems from a lack of trust that our needs matter, or that the world is kind, generous and will provide for us.